-Pension reforms came in on the 6th April 2015, meaning that people approaching retirement have more choices about how to use their pension pots.
-For the first time, people will have the freedom to decide whether they buy an annuity, take a lump sum, or a mixture or both.
+Pension reforms came in to effect on the 6th April 2015, allowing people approaching retirement to have more choices about what to do with their pension pots.
+For the first time, people will have the freedom to decide whether they buy an annuity, take a lump sum, or a mixture of both with their Defined Contribution Pensions.

 Citizens Advice Plymouth is one of 50 Pension Wise delivery centres providing face to face guidance across 500 locations in England and Wales which will help people to make sense of their pension choices.

-Pension Wise guidance is also available on the phone from The Pensions Advisory Service (TPAS) and online by the Government.
-The 45 minute appointments will be tailored to the individual, taking into account the value of their pension and their plans for retirement.
+Pension Wise guidance is also available over the phone from The Pensions Advisory Service (TPAS) and online by the Government.
+The 45-60-minute appointments will be tailored to the individual, taking into account the value of their pension and their plans for retirement.

 The service is highlighting how to get the most out of a Pension Wise appointment.
 Preparation is key, with people knowing enough about their pension so that they can spend the appointment discussing their circumstances and options.

-Citizens Advice Plymouth has put together a guide on how to prepare for a face to face Pension Wise appointment.
+Citizens Advice Plymouth has put together a guide on how to prepare for a face to face Pension Wise appointment which is provided to clients when they make a booking.

 Emma Handley, CEO Citizens Advice Plymouth said: